 But if you’re new to the show (or simply not as obsessed as me), you might quickly find yourself lost.
 Understanding the plot is not necessary for enjoying AT4W, of course, especially if you’re just there to laugh at bad comics, but if it sparks your interest, you may be confused about what’s going on, and why, and to who, and when it started, etc. The Channel Awesome Wiki and the new AT4W Wiki help a great deal with this, but there isn’t really just a straightforward summary and guide for the entire AT4W plot.
 So I wrote one.

-Hopefully this isn’t too confusing - I’ve listed every episode that contains any scrap of plot in chronological order.
+Hopefully this isn’t too confusing - I’ve listed every episode that contains any scrap of plot.
 They’re all AT4W episodes unless otherwise noted (there are a few Spoony episodes explaining the origins of Black Lantern Spoony, for example).
 Each one has a link to the corresponding video and a

 brief brief-ish moderately-sized summary.
-In the summaries, there may be links that lead to other contributors, explanations of references, etc. The episodes are divided into “chapters.”
+In the summaries, there may be links that lead to other contributors, explanations of references, etc. The episodes are divided into separate storylines.
+If you want to see a storyline or character tag in chronological order, be sure to click on it in the sidebar.

 I’ll try to keep this updated as the plot progresses.
 Please let me know if I missed anything or made any typos or if you can think of ways to improve the wording.
 (Hahaha who am I’m kidding, no one’s gonna read all this.)